cmu-mars/cmu-robotics/documents/p2-cp3.md

 - How can we manage the interplay between constraints on structure, behavior, and quality when adapting software?
 - Modern CPS are a combination of models; how can we represent global constraints over multiple models and use them to help guarantee correctness and quality of software change plans?
 - What proportion of techniques can be used on line vs. needs to be done off-line?

+### Exploring the Research Questions through the Test

+The perturbations available to the test are designed to trigger software configuration changes that can be handled on-line (changes to actual code are being addressed in CP2).
+These perturbations will be drawn from the following set of possible perturbations: (a) Changing lighting conditions dynamically in the environment, (b) causing failure or error of a sensor on the robot, (c) placing obstacles in the path of the robot, (d) killing (with random amounts of persistence) software nodes on the robot.
+The aim here is explore a variety of difficulties of software configuration changes on-line, from relatively simple changes affecting one node (e.g., its resilience or parameterization) to nodes with a large number of dependencies, causing system-wide changes to the architecture structure of the software.

 ### Notes:
 Changes available to the software: